-There are a few steps to take to set yourself up for organizational and performance success, including prepping your file correctly, organizing your objects into material-based classes, and converting them into optimized mesh objects.
+Read on to learn how to set yourself up for organizational and performance success in Unity, starting with prepping your Vectorworks file correctly.
+It’s all about organizing your objects into material-based classes and converting them into optimized mesh objects.
 The final product is a collection of .obj objects for easy import and management in Unity.

 Start by saving out a separate copy of the Vectorworks file you intend to export for Unity.
 We will be making some substantial changes that would make a mess out of any sheet layer viewports and class assignments.